mrazjava/playground/trigger/README.md

 A few lessons learned the hard way...

 ### env variables
-Variables cannot be shared between jobs.
-Either make one job longer (more steps) or [persist](https://github.com/actions/starter-workflows/issues/68#issuecomment-524937002) a variable to disk.
+Variables cannot be shared between jobs other thank sharing a pre-defined (read-only) value.
+If a need to share variable between jobs arises, merge steps from multiple jobs which require variable sharing into one job and use `::set-output` with `${ steps.<id>.outputs.<name>}`.